timmye/ctrader_tick_backend/docs/Architecture_Documentation.md

 The backend service comprises three main layers:

 1.  **cTrader Communication Layer (cTrader-Layer):** Handles the low-level cTrader Open API protocol.
 This is the forked and fixed `@reiryoku/ctrader-layer` library.
 2.  **cTrader Session Management Layer (CTraderSession):** Manages the application-level logic for the cTrader connection, authentication, heartbeats, and a comprehensive list of all available symbols.
+It emits events reflecting its connection state.
-3.  **WebSocket Server Layer (WebSocketServer):** Provides the external interface for frontend clients to subscribe to and receive tick data, dynamically managing cTrader API subscriptions based on client demand.
+3.  **WebSocket Server Layer (WebSocketServer):** Provides the external interface for frontend clients, maintains the unified backend status, broadcasts status updates and tick data, and dynamically manages cTrader API subscriptions based on client demand.

 ```mermaid
 graph TD